 You will retain an entitlement to the extra benefits you were receiving immediately before going onto Community Employment provided you continue to satisfy the conditions for these benefits.

 Since 16 January 2012 the minimum weekly payment for new participants based on 19.5 hours worked is €208.
+Those who started a CE scheme before 16 January 2012 will continue to get their existing payment.

 If the actual social welfare payment (including dependants) you were getting was €188 a week or less, then you will get the minimum CE weekly rate of €208 (that is €188 plus €20).
 If your actual weekly social welfare payment (including dependants) was €188.01 or more, then you will get the equivalent rate plus €20.